 If you or someone you know suffered injuries from a dog bite in California, we invite you to contact us for a free consultation.

-Call us at 855-LAWFIRM to speak confidentially to a lawyer about your case.
+Call us or complete the contact form on this page to speak confidentially to a lawyer about your case.
 We have offices throughout California to serve your needs.

 Additionally, our Nevada dog bite lawyers have offices in Las Vegas or Reno if you were bitten by a dog in Nevada.